pixio/PXWebSnapshot/Example/Pods/PXUtilities/README.md

 ## License

-Utilities is available under the MIT license.
+PXUtilities is available under the MIT license.
 See the LICENSE file for more info.